SINTEF/dlite/doc/concepts.md

 ---------------------------------------
-The datamodel API for accessing properties of an instance in SOFT, has separate getters and setters for each type and number of dimensions.
-*dlite* generalize and simplifies this by describing types and dimensionality of properties with 4 parameters:
+The datamodel API for accessing properties of an instance in SOFT, has separate getters and setters for each type and number of dimensions. dlite generalize and simplifies this by describing types and dimensionality of properties with 4 parameters:

-  - `dtype`: an enum defining the type of the data item (or items if it has dimensions), e.g. whether it is an integer, float or string...
+  - `type`: an enum defining the type of the data item (or items if it has dimensions), e.g. whether it is an integer, float or string...
     The table below summarises the implemented dtype's.
   - `size`: the size of a data item in bytes.
   - `ndims`: number of dimensions.
-Scalars has ``ndim=0``.
+Scalars has ``ndims=0``.
-  - `dims`: array of length `ndim` with the length of each dimension.
+  - `dims`: array of length `ndims` with the length of each dimension.

 By taking these parameters as arguments, the functions dlite_datamodel_get_property() and dlite_datamodel_set_property() can handle all supported property types.
 No storage strategy is needed.

-The table below summarises the different dtypes defined in *dlite*.
+The table below summarises the different dtypes defined in dlite.
 For more details, see dlite-type.h.
 Also note that this supports arbitrary dimensional arrays.
-All arrays are assumed to be continuous in memory in C-order.  *dlite* has currently no api for working with arrays as pointers to pointers.
+All arrays are assumed to be continuous in memory in C-order.  dlite has currently no api for working with arrays as pointers to pointers.

 type      | dtype          | sizes          | description                      | examples